 The main threat to Mexican mosquito fern in the province is transportation corridor maintenance.
 In these situations, maintenance activities such as winter road salting, road construction or improvement, and herbicide treatments can either directly kill plants or affect water conditions, changing water chemistry and making sites unsuitable for the species.
 Other potential threats include events such as chemical and oil spills, water chemistry changes, water level, turbidity, or watercourse alteration.
 Broad strategies to address the threats include site protection and site management, potential re-introduction and/or restoration at sites, and population monitoring to assess threats.

 The recovery goal for Mexican mosquito fern is to maintain the distribution, and to maintain or (where feasible) increase the abundance, of all known extant populations of this species as well as any other populations identified and/or re-established.....

 Ministry of Environment.
 2016.
 Recovery Plan for Mexican Mosquito Fern (Azolla mexicana) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 English Name: Mexican Mosquito Fern